Addressing Bullying, Harassment and Discrimination Policy and Procedures

 This policy covers any form of bullying, harassment and discrimination involving a member of the University community:

-• that occurs or is alleged to have occurred on campus or in the context of any University activity, or
+• that occurs or is alleged to have occurred on campus environment or in the context of any University activity, or

 • where the alleged behaviour has a sufficient connection to the legitimate interests or concerns of the University.